Languages of Greece: Turkish

 Turkish is one of the most widely spoken minority languages in Greece today, with approximately 50,000 to 60,000 speakers.
 Turkish sources claim that as many as 128,000 people consist the minority group, but this is unlikely.
 According to Ethnologue, in 2014 there were 40,000 Turkish speakers in Greece, including 9,700 native speakers.

 These are usually defined as Western Thrace Turks.
 Traditionally, there were many more Turkish speakers in Greece, due to the long period of Ottoman rule.
 But after the exchange of populations between Greece and Turkey, a much smaller number remain, with even Turkish-speaking Greek Muslims forcibly expatriated to Turkey in 1923.
 The Turkish-speaking population of Greece is mainly concentrated in the region of East Macedonia and Thrace.
 Turkish speakers also make up a large part of Greece's Muslim minority.

 Greco-Turkic or Urum

 This refers to the hybrid Greco-Turkish dialect spoken by the so-called Urums or those who define themselves as Greek from the Tsalka (mainly Pontians) region of central Georgia and also to the Greco-Tatar dialect spoken by ethnic Greeks in Ukraine and the Crimea.
-Most speakers of Urum now live in mainly Northern Greece, having left Georgia in the 1990s the sold tons of rum, although many of those from Crimea and southeastern Ukraine are still living in these areas.
+Most speakers of Urum now live in mainly Northern Greece, having left Georgia in the 1990s, although many of those from Crimea and southeastern Ukraine are still living in these areas.